 You have rights under the Queensland law, irrespective of what the domestic building contract may, or may not, say.

-Building a new house is an exciting time.
-You have likely spent months finalising the drawings, selecting your features, and obtaining approvals.
-You now have boots on the ground, the builder, including yourself,
+Building a new house is exciting.
+You have likely spent months finalising the drawings, selecting your fixtures and fittings, and obtaining approvals.
+You now have boots on the ground, and the builder, including yourself,